 In the meantime, patients should rest as much as possible and gather as much emotional support as they can — whether from family, friends, or coworkers — and focus on healing.
 It may be a silent illness, but you are not alone.
 There are people who care and look forward to seeing you restored to full health.

 Brampton Physiocare & Wellness Clinic is among those who believe that FND patients should receive the necessary care and attention.
 We offer physiotherapy services to help you or your loved one manage the symptoms of FND.
-Book an appointment with us at (905) 497-1311.
+Call us at (905) 497-1311 or book an appointment online.
 We will develop a personal treatment plan for you.